sureshpandiyan1/Color/readme.md

 # Highlights
     - easy to use
     - load faster
+    - no need to install (simply double click color.exe to run)
     - copy color instantly
     - very handy
     - no prior knowledge needed to use